RISE-UNIBAS/humanities_data_benchmark/README.md

 ### Additional Models
 Several important model families are not yet included:
 - **Meta/Llama models**: The entire Llama model family is absent (Llama 3/4 series)
-- **Additional Mistral models**: Only Pixtral is represented, missing other Mistral models like Mistral Large
 - **Cohere Command models**: Entirely absent from the benchmark
 - **Various open-source models**: Falcon, Mixtral, and other open-source alternatives
 - **Local/self-hosted models**: Limited support for models that can be run locally